miladmp/miladmp/README.md

 - 👋 Hi, I’m @miladmp
 - 👀 I’m interested in medicine and AI
 - 🌱 I’m currently learning MEDICINE
-- 💞️ I’m looking to collaborate on pythone and ML
+- 💞️ I’m looking to collaborate on pythone learning and ML
-- 📫 How to reach me ...
+- 📫 How to reach me : miladmahmp@gmail.com

 <!---
 miladmp/miladmp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.